snotskie/ttrpg/site/src/playing.md

 ### Aches, Pains, Weaknesses, and Vulnerabilities

 Injuries you receive may affect specific Stats, and these effects may range in degree.
-The lowest degree are "aches," and the worst are "vulnerabilities."
+The lowest degree injury conditions are "aches," and the worst are "vulnerabilities."

 - **Ache:** For example, Headache, Handcramp, Heartache, and Homesick.
 Rolls you make with the affected Stat that would roll the highest value on the die instead roll the second highest.
 This condition lasts until the end of the scene.
 - **Pain:** For example, Migraine, Soreness, Sadness, and Robbery.
 Rolls you make with the affected Stat are made with a $-1$ modifier.
 This condition lasts until you rest in a safe place.